m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-2-pivot.md

  - What was the total number of tutoring sessions they attended?
  - Which three students spent the most time at the tutoring sessions?
  - Which three students attended the most tutoring sessions greater than 90 minutes long?
- - Other questions that Bon-Soon came up with.
+ - Still need to add some of the other questions that Bon-Soon came up with.